MarineRoboticsGroup/summer-research-write-up/summer_research.md

 ## **Introduction**

-Our names are Abigail Greenough and Calvin Cigna and the summer before our senior year we interned with the [Marine Robotics Group] (https://marinerobotics.mit.edu/).
+Our names are Abigail Greenough and Calvin Cigna and the summer before our senior year we interned with the [Marine Robotics Group](https://marinerobotics.mit.edu/).

 This page is meant to serve as a summary of our work this summer as well as a jumping off point for future researchers.

 ## **Our Supervisor**

-We had the privilege of working under [Alan Papalia] (https://alanpapalia.github.io/), a 4th year grad student in the MIT-WHOI joint program.
+We had the privilege of working under [Alan Papalia](https://alanpapalia.github.io/), a 4th year grad student in the MIT-WHOI joint program.
 We would not have been able to come as far as we did in these three short months without Alan's support.
 He encouraged us daily to jump head first into unfamiliar topics, but was always nearby to work through problems or debug code.
 Alan has truly been a phenomenal supervisor and we owe all of our progress this summer to him.

 ## **The Problem**